Why white snow and black dirt matter: Canada's middle class

 Big Sky Clarity: Economic prosperity and green progress are achievable, twin goals

 Canada can have her economic cake and environmental progress but both must be anchored in real needs and real-world possibilities.

 Reality check: Care about carbon reductions?

 In the United States, carbon emissions were down twelve per cent over one decade, mostly because of increased natural gas use in the electricity sector.

 Canada's natural gas could help China cut coal use and thus particulate and carbon emissions, if much more Canadian gas could be exported from the west coast.

 Reality check: Care about Canada's prosperity?

-The benefit?
-A clear-eyed view for audiences on the rise and fall of investment dollars and how that impacts jobs, incomes and tax revenues; the potential to reduce particulate and carbon emissions; the future of investment in Canada.
+The benefit for your audience: A clear-eyed view on the rise and fall of investment dollars in Canada and how that impacts jobs, incomes and tax revenues across Canada.